-Here are two easy ways to make beautiful doll clothing made out of pieces of nature!
+Here are two easy ways to make beautiful DIY doll clothes made out of pieces of nature!
 You can try this activity during any season and it’s fun to see how your doll’s outfit changes from one season to the next.

 Today is the summer solstice, so it’s officially summer!
 We spent the morning watering the flowers in our garden and I was struck with some inspiration from the new blooms in our yard.